-• Decreased state spending on the Legislature of over \$180 million annually.

-• Increased county election costs, potentially in the range of tens of millions of dollars initially and lower amounts annually thereafter.
+- Decreased state spending on the Legislature of over \$130 million annually. - Increased county election costs, potentially in the range of tens of millions of dollars initially and significantly lower amounts annually thereafter.

 Sincerely,

+Mac Taylor

-Mac Taylor Legislative Analyst
+Legislative Analyst

+Michael Cohen

-Ana J. Matosantos Director of Finance
+Director of Finance